 Is your booth ready for Christmas craft fair season?

-Holiday shows can present some fabulous opportunities to sell your crafts.
-Most booths at Christmas shows have a festive flair that adds to the fun atmosphere of the show.
+Most booths at holiday markets have a festive flair that adds to the fun atmosphere of the show.
 Luckily, it's easy to spruce up your booth with some well-placed holiday decor.

-Here are a few ideas to help you brighten up your own booth for holiday shows.
+Here are a few ideas to help you brighten up your own booth for holiday craft shows.

 Adding a Christmas tree to a corner of your booth is a simple way to include some holiday pizzazz to your display.
 If you make smaller items, you can display them directly on the tree.